Onions lysine-arginine content for herpes management

 Lysine-Arginine Ratio Analysis

-However, they have different effects on the herpes simplex virus, which causes cold sores and genital herpes.
-Lysine can prevent the replication of the virus, while arginine can stimulate it.
+That said, they have opposite effects on the herpes simplex virus, which causes cold sores and genital herpes.
+Lysine can stunt the replication of the virus, while arginine can stimulate it.

-Eating foods with a higher lysine-arginine ratio may help lessen the occurrence and severity of herpes outbreaks.
+Because of this, eating foods that have a high lysine-arginine ratio may help lessen the frequency and severity of herpes flare-ups.

 Because Onions contains much higher levels of arginine than lysine, limiting its consumption is recommended by people who suffer from herpes, as it may trigger outbreaks.